HunterAkeriano/vite-plugin-hulak-tools/README.md

-# Hulak Plugins
+# Hulak Handlebars Plugin

-A collection of powerful Vite plugins designed to enhance your development workflow with loader page blocking, **reactive Handlebars template processing**, and **flexible multi-page routing** capabilities.
+**The missing bridge between static HTML templates and reactive JavaScript components!**

+A powerful Vite plugin that enables you to **import HTML templates directly into your JavaScript** as reactive, DOM-ready components.
+Write clean HTML with Handlebars syntax, import it like a module, and get fully functional DOM elements with built-in reactivity.

-**Keywords:** vite, vite-plugin, handlebars, html-templates, template-engine, partials, html-imports, vite-handlebars, static-templates, build-tools, frontend-tools, component-templates, html-partials, vite-tooling, handlebars-templates, template-loader, html-modules, javascript-templates, vite-html, handlebars-integration, reactive-components, routing, multi-page, static-routes
+**Keywords:** vite, vite-plugin, handlebars, html-templates, template-engine, partials, html-imports, vite-handlebars, static-templates, build-tools, frontend-tools, component-templates, html-partials, reactive-components, javascript-templates, vite-html, handlebars-integration

+**Version:** 3.0.0

+---

+## ✨ Why Hulak?

+While `vite-plugin-handlebars` is excellent for multi-page applications with server-side rendering, it doesn't allow you to **import HTML templates into JavaScript** for client-side use.

+**Hulak solves this:**

+- 🎯 **Import HTML as JavaScript components** - Use templates client-side
+- 🔄 **Reactive updates** - Update component state and automatically re-render
+- 🎨 **DOM element methods** - Direct `.render()`, `.update()`, and `.toString()` methods
+- 🤝 **Works alongside vite-plugin-handlebars** - Use both together seamlessly
+- 📦 **Zero runtime dependencies** - No Handlebars library needed in production
+- ⚡ **Compile-time processing** - All template logic resolved at build time
+- 🔧 **Full Handlebars syntax** - Partials, conditionals, loops, nested parameters
+- 🎭 **TypeScript support** - Full type definitions included

+---

 ## 📦 Installation